HubertMajewski/Bank-Administration-Implementation/README.md

 //The idea behind it

 The idea behind the organization of my program is to catch any argument or account errors that may come up when writing into the Input.txt file.
 Henceforth, this is why I have exceptions being passed through the functions.
 If there is an exception from a given line, it will be passed to the try surrounding the line execution inside the for loop.
-The exception would be stated and shown where it has occured in the Input.txt file.
-ObjectNotActiveExceptions will be throws if the Input.txt file is trying to access an account that is deactivated, therefore it will print the line in the logfile that the given command can not do that unless it opens the account of the client.
+The exception would be stated and shown where it has occurred in the Input.txt file.
+ObjectNotActiveExceptions will be throws if the Input.txt file is trying to access an account that is deactivated, therefore it will print the line in the log file that the given command can not do that unless it opens the account of the client.

 //Development

 Each command has a corresponding command code allowing the bank administrator to perform actions on account and clients themselves.
 See "How it works."
 There have been many thoughts between Enoch and I on how to approach this project.
 I have settled with using HashMaps due to their versatility and time complexities.
 One challenge I had with this project is the creative freedom associated with it.
-There are many different approaches towards this problem that I couldn't finalize myself to choose one.
+There are many different approaches towards this problem that I could not finalize myself to choose one.
 But, after discussing with Enoch, I found the best one I should go for.
 Another problem I had was having everything redirected through the BankAdministration class to utilize all of the interfaces I have come up with.